 "Building Lives Project"

-The Lantern’s “Building Lives Project” is an expansion effort designed to increase our facilities bed capacity, and help provide our community with desperately needed resources, as we continue to expand and help address the addiction epidemic that is devastating so many lives.
+The Lantern’s “Building Lives Project” represents a significant investment that increased our facilities bed capacity.
+This expansion helps provide our community with desperately needed resources, as we continue to expand and help address the addiction epidemic that is devastating so many lives.

 To Support Our "Building Lives Project" Please Visit